This post was originally published on September 20, 2019, and updated most recently on July 7, 2020.

 You’ve probably familiar with the cost-time-scope triangle.
 It’s essentially a diagram — like the one below — that shows how scope, cost, and time can affect quality.

 Among other things, project managers need to be good at allocating resources in such a way that ensures overall quality, while factoring in things like constraints and dependencies.
 For example, if someone on the team is out sick, the PM needs to consider how that absence will impact project delivery.
 Change will happen.
-The success of the project depends on how that change is handled.
+How you handle the change determines the success of the project.

 Here are some common things to look out for: